 Banks

-In addition, banks that have joined this initiative can evaluate clients' financial "behavior" based not only on their data but also on information that they received from partners.
+In addition, many banks that have joined this initiative can evaluate clients' financial "behavior" based not only on their data but also on information that they received from partners.

 In general, open banking is the way to the technological progress of services, which in the modern world allows for active development.
 The concept was conceived as a tool for the interaction of banks — not in one country but around the world, as well as a tool for integrating new technologies in the Fintech industry.
 This idea was implemented, so now the project continues to develop actively.